Skip to main content

 pass

-As the action space for this environment is discrete, we chose to use Deep Q-Network (DQN) training algorithm [3] based on CleanRL [4] implementation to learn the policy.
-In the following we will show how to track the training metrics and plot them against training time in Mlflow.
+Given that the action space for this environment is discrete, we selected the Deep Q-Network (DQN) training algorithm [3], based on the CleanRL [4] implementation, to learn the policy.
+The subsequent sections detail how to track training metrics and plot them against training time using MLflow.

-MLflow is popular python library for tracking, versioning, collaborating and deployment of machine learning models.
-Its main functionality is to show the training metrics either in local server (by running mlflow ui in new terminal, with the default port as 5000) or in an online cloud server such as Databricks.
+Mlflow is a popular Python library for tracking, versioning, collaborating on, and deploying machine learning models.
+Its primary functionality involves displaying training metrics either on a local server (by running mlflow ui in a new terminal, with the default port set to 5000) or on an online cloud server such as Databricks.

-The way MLflow organizes training is by creating an experiment for each machine learning task (for example cat/dogs images classification).
-Within each experiment we can have many runs, which represent training trails for that task (for example different ML approaches for that task).
-Furthermore, smaller run can be nested inside major runs (which we will do for our hyperparameter trails below).
+Mlflow organizes training by creating an experiment for each machine learning task (for example, cat/dog image classification).
+Within each experiment, multiple runs can be defined, representing individual training trials for that task (e.g., different ML approaches for the same task).
+Furthermore, smaller runs can be nested within larger runs (which we will utilize for our hyperparameter trails, described below).

-With that structure, MLflow allows comprehensive saving of all the testing parameters and metrics, and provides a unified interface to track them.
-Additionally, MLflow has seamless integration with pytorch, tensorflow, and Keras, and it also has many other functionalities and features that fall out of our scope here, but can be viewed at its website.
+This structure enables comprehensive saving of all testing parameters and metrics, and provides a unified interface for tracking them.
+Additionally, Mlflow offers seamless integration with PyTorch, TensorFlow, and Keras, along with numerous other functionalities and features that are beyond the scope of this document but can be explored on its website https://mlflow.org/.

 import mlflow